djalmaaraujo/fallback_assets/README.md

 # Fallback Asset Gem (WIP)
 Create fallbacks to your assets.
-Handful to work with development and cdn assets.
+Helpful to work with development and cdn assets.

+## Features
+* Add assets (javascripts / stylesheets) to your codebase with fallback to local files
+* Great to use with CDN assets (first idea)
+* The local asset will be used if the CDN is not available
+* Easy to config

+## How to use

-## Single use
+### Single use
 ```haml
 = javascript_include_fallback "underscore.js", "//cdnjs/underscore-min.js"
 = stylesheet_include_fallback "vendor/normalize.css", "//cdnjs/normalize.min.css"
 ```

-## Multiple
+### Multiple

 To use multiple fallbacks in the same command, you have to create a config/fallback_assets.yml, to use with symbols.
 This is the recommended syntax.